dvdmuckle/curl-a-joke/README.md

 ```
 Run `$GOPATH/bin/curl-a-joke`

 By default `curl-a-joke` will expect the jokes database in your current working directory.
-This behavior can be changed by passing a path to the jokes database with the `--jokesdb` flag.
-If you create a new jokes database, be sure to follow the same schema as the example jokes database.
+This behavior can be changed by passing a path to the jokes database with the `--jokesdb`.
+This database will be populated automatically, and by default will be populated by jokes in the `jokes.json`, which is also expected in the current working directory.
+This can be changed by passing a path to the json file with `--jokesjsn`.
 The default port, 8080, can be changed with the `--port` flag.
 This flag can also take the form of an environment variable `PORT`.
 This is mostly for Heroku deployment, and will override the `--port` option if both are present.

 You can now `curl` the jokes service.
 If you're running it on your local machine, `curl localhost:8080` will give you a random joke.